hhru/FigmaGen/README.md

 set the `onlyExportables` flag to `true`.

 #### Use absolute bounds
-By default Fugen exports the images using only space that is actually occupied by them, so if the node has extra space around, it will be cropped.
+By default FigmaGen exports the images using only space that is actually occupied by them, so if the node has extra space around, it will be cropped.
 If you want to preserve this space set the `useAbsoluteBounds` to `true`.
 See [Image Endpoint Description](https://www.figma.com/developers/api#get-images-endpoint) for details.